Christmas Cross Stitch Mug Cozy10.Dec.15 / Kirsten Ballering

 Row 22 Ch16, 47sc, cut yarn.
 Make sure your button fits through the chain!
 [47 sc, 16 ch]

 Cross stitch on crochet

 Some notes before you start cross stitching on crochet:

 - You need approx. 5/6 meter.
 As I’m very awkward with long pieces of yarn, I cut it up into multiple parts for easier stitching (this requires to weave in more ends though)

 - The mesh looks a little bit warped but this will all be fine once you start cross stitching.

 - Lizzy is not the easiest yarn to cross stitch with, so make sure you pull your stitches tight (not too tight so it starts pulling).

 - As this pattern is a single colour and all stitches are adjacent, I made it top-down and row by row from right to left.
 I started with diagonal stitches from top to bottom (purple) and at the end of the row, I turned and made the other diagonal stitches (red).

-Starting two stitches from the top, and 11 from the side, make the top of your tree. and when you finish one tree, make another!
-You can follow the next pattern:
+Starting two rows from the top, and 11 stitches from the side, make the top of your tree.
+And when you finish one tree, make another!
+You can follow the next cross stitch pattern: